 Housing is available for summer session although reservations are handled separately from those of the regular school year.
 Verifications of hall assignments are mailed early in May.
-A student not receiving verification should check with the Hall Assignment Office upon arrival.
+A student not receiving verification should check with the summer school hall manager's office upon arrival.

 At the end of the summer, students must check out with the manager's office of their summer residence hall, regardless of whether or not they are returning for a later semester.

-UNIVERSITY APARTMENTS HOUSING1
+UNIVERSITY APARTMENTS HOUSING

-The University has 2,452 one- and two-bedroom apartments.
+The University has 2,295 one- and two-bedroom apartments.
 Married couples with dependent children, single parents with dependent children, and graduate students have priority for the two-bedroom units.
 Apartments are generally available for non-family occupancy.

-The apartments are furnished with a stove and a refrigerator, venetian blinds at all windows, two lounge chairs, a sofa bed, a desk and a dinette table with four matching chairs.
+The apartments are furnished with a stove and a refrigerator, venetian blinds at all windows, one lounge chair, a sofa, a desk and a dinette table with four matching chairs.
 The master bedroom has a double bed, a chest of drawers and a mirror.
-The second bedroom has only a chest of drawers.
-The apartments do not include accessories such as draperies, lamps, end-tables, linens and dishes.
-Newly remodeled and fully carpeted one-bedroom units are available at a slightly higher cost.
+The second bedroom has one chest of drawers and a twin bed.
+The apartments include local phone service (with long distance service available).
+They do not include accessories such as draperies, lamps, end-tables, linens and dishes.
+Newly remodeled and fully carpeted one and two-bedroom units are available at a slightly higher cost.